matek100/ra-unalni-ki-muzej-delavnica-radio/README.md

 # Računalniški-muzej-delavnica-radio
 This is a repository that contains python code needed for a workshop on radio comunication with microbits.
 Workshop takes place in Računalniški muzej, Ljubljana, Slovenia.
 Each python files contains finished code for each part of the workshop.
-To use the code simply copy and paste it into the makecode python editor.
+To use the code simply copy and paste it into the [microbit python editor](https://python.microbit.org).

 ## Content of the repository